Nikshay-Jain/Sticker-Studio/Readme.md

 ## Need to do:
 - Grafana-Prometheus health tracker

-- Dockerfile -> Docker compose -> Airflow
+- Dockerfile -> Docker compose

-- Status tracker for frontend

-- airflow, wandb/mlflow expose on frontend

 - feedback loop for text to image improvements